LLNL/axom/src/axom/slic/docs/sphinx/sections/wrapping_slic_in_macros.rst

    pass the ``__FILE__`` and ``__LINE__`` to the ``logMessage()`` function each time.

-See the :ref:`sections/appendix` for a list of :ref:`SlicMacros` that may be useful to adopt in your application.
+The :ref:`SlicMacros` provide a good resource for the type of macros that an application may want to adopt and extend.
+Although these macros are tailored for use within the `Axom Toolkit`_, these are also callable by application code.

 .. #############################################################################
 ..
 CITATIONS